 If we have a good Master Plan in place a request for an extension or sub division can happen fairly quickly.
-The one area that many designers and approvers forget is in knowing how well the system is currently operating.
+The one area that many designers forget is in knowing how well the system is currently operating.
 Our engineers insist on getting a sign off from our operational group prior to an approval.
 Safety in design is a critical part of the process and the operations group needs to be fully involved.

 Maintaining Master Plans for clients is part of our Asset Management Support program.
-If you would like more information about this please contact your local Flovac contact.
+If you would like more information about this please contact your local Flovac office.

 All systems undergo change during their life time, a group of 4 houses will become 8 or become a 5 story apartment block.
 A caravan park could become a group of town houses.
 A school could become a group of apartments.
 The faster the designer can approve the development the less pressure they will get from a politician or developer.
 Flovac can help.

 It is important to understand how vacuum systems work.
 You can read more about that here.